 3. Visit the distilleries

 Before the US embraced prohibition between 1920 and 1933, Philadelphia was a thriving distillery hub.
 While the 18th Amendment wiped out that progress, the city has slowly been returning to its boozy roots after a 2011 law allowed distilleries to run tours and offer samples.
 The city has a handful open to the public.
 Some local favorites are Philadelphia Distilling (the first to open to the public after the new law), Stateside, and New Liberty Distilling.
-Tour prices vary (and some are still closed for COVID), but expect to pay around $15-20 USD.
+Tour prices vary, but expect to pay around $20-25 USD.

 4. Tour the Museum of Art

-Established in 1876 for the first World’s Fair, the Philadelphia Museum of Art is home to over 240,000 items, including paintings, sculptures, drawings, armor, prints, photographs, and more.
+Established in 1876 for the first World’s Fair, the Philadelphia Museum of Art is home to over 200,000 items, including paintings, sculptures, drawings, armor, prints, photographs, and more.
 There are works by Monet, Van Gogh, Renoir, Rodin, and other masters.
-Admission is $25 USD; however, a pay-what-you-can admission is offered on the first Sunday of the month, as well as on Fridays, 5pm–8:45pm.
+The museum displays works from local artists as well as objects from around the world.
+Benjamin Franklin lived in Philadelphia for most of his life and there’s a whole section dedicated to artwork depicting the famous Founding Father.
+Admission is $30 USD; however, a pay-what-you-can admission is offered on the first Sunday of the month, as well as on Fridays, 5pm–8:45pm.

 5. Try a Philly cheesesteak

 No visit to the City of Brotherly Love would be complete without trying a Philly cheesesteak.
-This sandwich consists of thinly sliced beef with melted cheese served on a crusty bun.
+This sandwich consists of thinly sliced grilled beef and onions, topped with melted cheese on a crusty bun.
+It was invented in the 1930s by two brothers who ran a hot dog stand in South Philadelphia.
+The sandwich caught on and more restaurants opened serving the popular item.
+Now you can find interesting variations around the city.
 While every local has their favorite place to grab one, some of the most popular are John’s Roast Pork, Pat’s King of Steaks, and Geno’s Steaks.

 6. Visit Christ Church